mekaron/articles/client cases/hubs.md

 ### Problems when setting up a translation pipeline this way
 This section describes the problems when viewing translation as a waterfall project

-- process becomes complex because of
+- process becomes complex because of having to account for exceptions that originates in the storage of content

-  a. lots of defects after translation in design
+- rework in design

-b. developer needed in process

-c. designer needed in process
+- designer and developer needed in operational process

-d. many technical defects
+- technical defects

-e. tables: content types

-5. How to set up contentful
+- ...

+### how it was meant to be
+This section describes the philosphy of contentful and how this translates to translation (dit hebben we in die presentatie ook een keer gezegd)

 a.
 Philosophy: reusable content
 b.
 For this: smaller pieces
+c.
+Content model

+### Practical implementation
+This section describes the practical implementation

-c. content model
+- content model

-d. ...
+- process: difference between operational and new stuff
+- plug-in in Contentful
+- middleware
+- translators

+### Things to think about
-6. things to think about
+This section describes the things we had to make decisions about like:

-a. source of truth
+- source of truth

-b. level of segmentation
+- level of segmentation

-7. effects:
+### Effects:
+This section describes what happens if you set this up this way

-a. time to market creating a page
+- time to market creating a page: times 5

-b. time to market translation
+- time to market translation: publish 3 days after last entry is done in creation process

+### Stichtelijk woord
+hier zeggen we nog iets leuks